s-suresh-kumar/weatherDashboard/README.md

 3. For Current weather conditions it displays city name, the date, current temperature, current weather icon to represent current weather conditions, humidity, windspeed and color coded uv index.
 4. The uv-index value is not obtained from the above api mentioned in step 2.
 It is obtained using a different api which is supposed to be one call API.
 The api used is "https://api.openweathermap.org/data/2.5/onecall?lat={lat}&lon={lon}&exclude=current,minutely,hourly&appid={APIKey}
 5. Before rendering obtained uv-index value, appropriate color coding is rendered.
-6. The 5 day weather forecast displays 5 day forecast starting from current day.
+6. The same onecall API respon is used to render the 5 day forecast as well.
+The 5 day weather forecast displays 5 day forecast starting from current day.
 The date, weather icon representing forecasted weather conditions, forecasted max temperature and forecasted humidity are displayed.

 ### The code repository for this work can be found at: